 They lived their first few months of their marriage in a cottage at the Larimer Resort on the south shore of Norway Lake, while Orlynn built their home on the Mankell homestead.
 This home was small, with a kitchen, living room, bath, and two bedrooms.
 In a later addition Orlynn added a living room, 2 bedrooms, a basement and an enlarged kitchen.
 This house was located next to the township road, just west of the farmhouse.
 Orlynn and Vivian had three children: Susan Muellner, Carolyn Sowinski, and Kurt Mankell.
 Kurt owns the farm following the deaths of our parents.

-Vivian's father was Walter Jordin, son of Swedish immigrants August and Mary (Mortenson) Jordin .
-Vivian's mother was Inge Johnson, daughter of Norwegian immigrants Andrew and Ragnhild (Olsen) Johnson.
+Vivian Jeanette Jordin's father was Walter Jordin, son of Swedish immigrants August Jordin and Mary (Mortenson) Jordin.
+Vivian's mother was Inga Johnson, daughter of Norwegian immigrants Andrew and Ragnhild (Olsen) Johnson.

 Vivian and her siblings (older brother Noel, and younger sister Mary Ann) grew up on a farm about 8 miles north of Atwater, Minnesota.
 They attended a country school only a mile or so north of the farm.
-There are now no buldings at either the location of the farm or the school.
+There are now no buildings at either the location of the farm or the school.
 When Vivian was 5 years old and her sister Mary Ann was a toddler, their mother died from heart failure.
-Grandmother Mary Mortenson then helped Walter raise the children.
-For more informatin about Vivan's childhood, see the Jordin and Johnson page.
+Grandmother Mary Jordin then helped Walter raise the children and also baked and washed laundry.
+For more information about Vivian's childhood, see the Jordin page.

 Daughter Susan Mankell Muellner writes this about our mother, Vivian:Her typical week began with laundry on Monday morning.
 However, "laundry" meant different things over the years.
 At first it meant going to grandpa's house.
 Then it meant rolling the large wringer washer from the little utility room to the corner of the kitchen.
 Later, she used a mini-washer/wringer that she used by the kitchen sink.
 This process meant piles of washed clothes on the kitchen table.
 Clothes dried on the line, a drying rack, or in the dryer at grandpa's.